You have a great Podcast, awesome content and an amazing guest lineup. But the real challenge is your podcast is not getting traffic.

-When podcast reviews are gold, its staggering how the majority of podcasts still don’t have a review CTA right alongside the podcast play or show notes.
-It plants the idea, and makes it easier for listeners/readers to review a podcast at the moment of delight.
+When podcast reviews are gold, it’s staggering how the majority of podcasts still don’t have a review CTA right alongside the podcast play or show notes.
+It plants the idea and makes it easier for listeners/readers to review a podcast at the moment of delight.
 As an example, see the review banner we include in a lot of our blog posts. (example below).

 What should a good Podcast Page look like?

+How do you attract traffic for your podcasts and not lose listener interest?
 Here’s what we recommend as a layout that will work for your user and your business!
 It will make your content more searchable, easy to scroll and find and invite more browsing and cross-selling for your services or products.

 Copyright: Maroon Oak